AkshaySyal/Twitter-graph-analysis-using-spark-and-hadoop/README.md

 # Twitter-graph-analysis-using-spark-and-hadoop
-This project involved implementing and comparing Hadoop and Spark programs for calculating exact and approximate number of 2-hop paths and social-triangles (3-hop cycles) on a Twitter graph, utilizing methods like global counters, RS-join, and Rep-join, and analyzing their performance and scalability on local and AWS EMR environments.
+The first project involved implementing and comparing Hadoop programs for calculating exact and approximate number of 2-hop paths and social-triangles (3-hop cycles) on a Twitter graph, utilizing methods like global counters, RS-join, and Rep-join, and analyzing their performance and scalability on local and AWS EMR environments.
 - **Exact Length-2 Path Count**:
   - Used a single MapReduce job.
   - For each node, calculated product of in-degree and out-degree.